jr0senblum/jc/README.md

     cache operations, executes the cache operations and returns the results to the client.
 This has been used with JInterface to interoperate with CLOJURE and Java clients
-* Fine-grained logging via lager
+* Fine-grained logging via Lager